ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-93.md

 ഹായ് Emberistas! 🐹

 Welcome to our first **signature edition** of The Ember Times!
 Besides a **call for contribution** to the Ember Engines Guides MVP that we're featuring this week, this issue will highlight the **results** of this year's **Ember Community Survey**.
 With over 1200 responses, thanks to you, the results of this survey give a nice insight into the Ember Community, where we currently are and also what we can improve upon.
 You can of course [read the results yourself](https://emberjs.com/ember-community-survey-2019/), but we as Ember Times writers will give you a nice overview and highlight **three main reasons** why the community still **loves to use Ember** today.
-So enjoy the read 📜.
+So enjoy the read. 📜

 ---